 1991 was a watershed year for metal.
 On one hand, Skid Row became the first metal band to debut at number one on the Billboard album charts.
-On the downside, a new genre called grunge emerged with releases from Nirvana, Pearl Jam and Soundgarden in 1991.
+On the down side, a new genre called grunge emerged with releases from Nirvana, Pearl Jam and Soundgarden in 1991.
 That genre would kill the hair bands and do serious damage to all metal bands.
 But heavy metal still did fine with monstrous commercial success from Metallica.
-A lot of more extreme bands like Sepultura, Death and Morbid Angel made my year end list in 1991.
-Here's one person's opinion of the best heavy metal CDs released in 1991.
+A lot of more extreme bands like Sepultura, Death and Morbid Angel made our year end list in 1991.

 Metallica's self-titled album is better known as "The Black Album."
 Commercially this was Metallica's most successful album,with the hit singles "Enter Sandman," "Nothing Else Matters" and "The Unforgiven."
 It was a return to basics for the group, and it worked.
 The songs are more straightforward and less experimental than their previous couple albums, and that focus brought forth some outstanding songs.